-How to Propagate Areca Palm (Dypsis lutescens Propagation in 3 Easy Ways)
+How to Propagate Areca Palm (Dypsis lutescens) by 3 Easy Methods)

-Areca Palm (Dypsis lutescens) is propagated during the growing season by plant division or from offshoots.
-Although seeds can be germinated the process can take long.
+Areca Palm (Dypsis lutescens) is propagated by plant division or from offshoots.
+The seeds can be germinated but the process takes too long.

-Dypsis lutescens also called Butterfly Palm or Golden Cane Palm is one of the popular palms on account of its smooth, yellowish, bamboo-like canes and long, feathery, drooping fronds which render an air of elegance and sophistication in any space.
+Dypsis lutescens also called Butterfly Palm or Golden Cane Palm is among the popular palms on account of its smooth, yellowish, bamboo-like canes and long, feathery, drooping fronds which render an air of elegance and sophistication in any space.

-Butterfly Palm grows best in bright, indirect light away from hot direct sunlight, moderate warmth of 15-260C, average humidity of 50-55% and moderately moist, fertile, well-drained, all purpose potting mix coupled with monthly feeding in the growing season.
-Read more on how to grow and care for Areca Palm.
+Butterfly Palm grows best in bright indirect light, warmth of 15-260C, humidity of 50-55% and moderately moist, fertile, well-drained potting mix coupled with monthly feeding in spring and summer.
+Learn how to grow and care for Areca Palm.

 Areca Palm, Dypsis lutescens